rabb1tl0ka/antifragile-progress/FRAMEWORK.md

 ## Decision Outcomes

-- **Proceed Lean** → Commit to the one-day test, learn, iterate.
+- **Proceed Lean**: Commit to the one-day test, learn, iterate.
-- **Simplify** → Reduce scope until the test fits one day.
+- **Simplify**: Reduce scope until the test fits one day.
-- **Pivot** → Redirect energy to a sharper, more antifragile alternative.
+- **Pivot**: Redirect energy to a sharper, more antifragile alternative.
-- **Seed** → Plant a low-cost seed today for future antifragile rewards.
+- **Seed**: Plant a low-cost seed today for future antifragile rewards.
-- **Kill** → Rare, only when no real pain, no pivot, and no worthwhile seed exist.
+- **Kill**: Rare, only when no real pain, no pivot, and no worthwhile seed exist.

 ---